 By Investdata Analysts

-Market technicals for the day were negative and mixed, with volume higher than the previous session’s in the midst of breadth that favoured the bulls on a mixed sentiment, as revealed by Investdata’s Sentiment Report showing 58% ‘buy’ volume and sell position of 42%.
-Total transaction volume index stood at 1.00 points, just as the momentum behind the day’s performance remained relatively strong, with Money Flow Index reading 64.64 points, from the previous day’s 66.49 points, an indication that funds are leaving as profit taking persist.
+Market technicals were positive and strong, with higher volume traded than the previous day’s in the midst of positive breadth and buying pressure as revealed by Investdata’s Sentiments Report showing 100% ‘buy,’ and a total transaction volume index of 1.28 points.
+Also, the impetus behind the day’s performance remained relatively strong, with Money flow index sliding to 55.84pts, from the previous day’s 53.90pts, indicating that new funds entered the market.

 Index and Market Caps

-Again, the current undervalue state of the market offers investors opportunities to position for the short, medium and long-term, which is why investors should target fundamentally sound, and dividend-paying stocks for possible capital appreciation for the rest of the year.
+Again, the current undervalued state of the market offers investors opportunities to position for the short, medium, and long-term, which is why investors should target fundamentally sound, and dividend-paying stocks for possible capital appreciation in the rest of the year.